ncbi/blast_plus_docs/README.md

 The section *Transferring files to Linux instances from Linux using SCP* of the [Amazon EC2 User Guide for Linux Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html) provides detailed instructions for this process.

 # BLAST Databases
 The NCBI hosts the same databases on AWS, GCP, and the NCBI FTP site.
-The table below has has the current list of databases.
+The table below has the list of databases current as of August, 2020.

-It is also possible to obtain the most current list with the command:
+It is also possible to obtain the current list with the command:

 docker run --rm ncbi/blast update_blastdb.pl --showall pretty